 GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding 2.1.1.4 Community Region boundaries shall generally be coterminous with the Sphere of Influence boundaries of incorporated cities.
 Community Region boundaries may extend beyond a city's sphere of influence to recognize existing and anticipated development patterns consistent with that of Community Regions.
 However, cities should be encouraged to expand their sphere of influence to be contiguous with Community Region boundaries Not Applicable: The CVSP is located within the existing boundaries of the El Dorado Hills Community Region but is not located near an existing City's Sphere of Influence.
 2.1.1.5 intentionally blank Not Applicable: This policy is intentionally blank.
 2.1.1.6 The boundaries of existing Community Regions may be modified through the General Plan amendment process.
-Not Applicable: The CVSP is located within the existing boundaries of the El Dorado Hills Community Region and does not propose modifications to the boundary of the existing Community Region.
+Not Applicable: The CVSP is located within the existing boundaries of the EI Dorado Hills Community Region and does not propose modifications to the boundary of the existing Community Region.
 2.1.1.7 Development within Community Regions, as with development elsewhere in the County, may proceed only in accordance with all applicable General Plan Policies, including those regarding infrastructure availability as set forth in the Transportation and Circulation and the Public Services and Utilities Elements.
 Accordingly, development in Community Regions and elsewhere will be limited in some cases until such time as adequate roadways, utilities, and other public service infrastructure become available and wildfire hazards are mitigated as required by an approved Fire Safe Plan.
 Consistent: The CVSP is located within the existing boundaries of the El Dorado Hills Community Region and will be consistent with applicable General Plan Policies while providing adequate roadways, utilities, and public service infrastructure to serve the development.
-Purpose: boundari 2.1.2: Rural Centers: The urban limit line establishes a line on the General Plan land use maps demarcating where as depicted on the General Plan land use map shall be the established urban limit line.
-I focus of activity and provides goods and services to the surrounding areas.
+Purpose: boundari Objective 2.1.2: Rural Centers: Purpose: The urban limit line establishes a line on the General Plan land use maps demarcating where the urban and semi-urban land uses will be developed.
+The Rural Center boundaries as depicted on the General Plan land use map shall be the established urban limit line.
+Recognize existing defined places as centers within the Rural Regions which provide a focus of activity and provides goods and services to the surrounding areas.
 2.1.2.1 The Rural Centers within the County are identified as: Camino, Cedar Grove, Coloma, Cool, Fairplay, Garden Valley, Greenwood, Georgetown, Grey's Corner, Grizzly Flat, Kelsey, Kyburz, Latrobe, Little Norway, Lotus, Mosquito, Mount Ralston, Mt.
 Aukum, Nashville, Oak Hill, Phillips, Pilot Hill, Pleasant Valley, Pollock Pines, Quintette, Rescue, Somerset, Strawberry, and Chrome Ridge.
 (Resolution 126-2019, August 6, 2019).
 Not Applicable: The CVSP is not located in a Rural Center, it's located within the existing boundaries of the El Dorado Hills Community Region.
 2.1.2.2 Rural Center boundaries establish areas of higher intensity development throughout the rural areas of the County based on the availability of infrastructure, public services, existing uses, parcelization, impact on natural resources, etc. These boundaries shall be shown on the General Plan land use map.
 Not Applicable: The CVSP is not located in a Rural Center, it's located within the existing boundaries of the El Dorado Hills Community Region.
 2.1.2.3 To meet the commercial and service needs of the residents of the Rural Centers and Rural Regions, the predominant land use type within Rural Centers shall be commercial and higher density residential development.
 Not Applicable: The CVSP is not located in a Rural Center, it's located within the existing boundaries of the El Dorado Hills Community Region.